·

 If I can find any of my original hair scrunchies from the 90s, I’m going to post a picture here!
 I kept them because I love them so!
 They are like a snapshot of my childhood.

 This is a very easy beginning sewing craft.
-It is perfect for teens and tweens to learn how to sew.
-While also expressing their personality.
+It is perfect for teens and tweens to learn how to sew while also expressing their personality.

 It is easy to match your hair scrunchie with your outfit when you make your own.
 These instructions are so simple, that you can make beautiful scrunchies for your friends and family, too.